hotosm/tm-admin/docs/dataflow.md

 This project attempts to minimise code duplication.
 It is designed to be a module for use in other projects.
-Because this project works with but gRPC messages and a postgres database, and changes to any of the data structures would require making changes in multiple places.
+Because this project works with both gRPC messages and a postgres database, any changes to any of the data structures would require making changes in multiple places.
 Instead a single file in YAML format is used to generate all the other formats.
 This way changes only have to be made in one place.